 If you notice any leaks, broken or missing shingles, or cracks, it is best to get in touch with a local contractor and your insurance company to see if you need to replace your roof.

 8. Use and age

 It’s probably pretty apparent that the older your roof gets, the closer it will get to that time for roof replacement.
 Your roof will not last forever, no matter how much you might hope it will.
 But, in addition to the age of your roof, you also need to consider its use.

 For example, if you place solar panels on your roof, it will shorten the lifespan, even though it might help to drive down your energy costs.
-Nearby trees, especially large ones that are subject to lose branches here and there with age and bad weather, will also cause additional stress to your roof, meaning you will likely need to repair it or replace it earlier than under non-stressful conditions.
+Nearby trees, especially large ones that are subject to lose branches here and there with age and bad weather, will also cause additional stress to your roof, meaning you will likely need to replace it earlier than under non-stressful conditions.

 Roof Replacement is to be Expected

 When you are a homeowner, you need to know that at some point, you will need to replace your roof, siding, and even your windows potentially.
 These times will come and are not an indication that you have not lovingly cared for your home.
-Remember how much exposure your home, especially your roof, tolerates, and this will help prepare you mentally and financially for a roof repair or replacement when the time is right.
+Remember how much exposure your home, especially your roof, tolerates, and this will help prepare you mentally and financially for a roof replacement when the time is right.